craju06/CBO_LCB/README.md

       <t>Note: This will run the `figure3.py` file as well (internally).

-   3. Provide the values for number of initial samples, number of additional samples, and number of Monte Carlo iterations as arguments:<br>
+   3. Provide the values for number of initial samples, number of additional samples, and number of Monte Carlo iterations as arguments:<br> {#mht}
         - Default values:<br>
             - Number of initial samples: 20
             - Number of additional samples: 100